Dental Implants — Spring Lake, NJ

 A dental implant looks like a small screw and is made out of titanium or another biocompatible substance.
 It’s inserted directly into the jawbone where a missing tooth used to be.
 It then fuses with the bone and is treated like part of your body.
 When that happens, it can be used to support a crown, a bridge, or dentures.
 In other words, the implant serves as the “root” upon which your new tooth or teeth will rest.
 Because dental implants replace the entire tooth, dentists often recommend them if you’re looking for the closest thing to a natural tooth.

-The Dental Implant Process
+The 4-Step Dental Implant Process

 Smile with dental implant post visible

-Anyone undergoing treatment with dental implants can expect a two-phase process.
-The first phase involves oral surgery completed by a trusted surgeon.
-During your surgery, a dental implant is placed in the socket of the missing tooth.
+The second step involves oral surgery, during which a dental implant is placed in the socket of the missing tooth.
 A dental implant is a small, titanium screw that acts as an artificial tooth root.
 The total number of implants you receive depends on the number of teeth we’re replacing and the treatment plan that is best for you.
+Dr. Dooley performs this procedure in-house, so you won’t have to visit another office or work with a specialist for this treatment.

 Once your implant has been placed, a healing period follows.
-During this time, the jawbone and gums fuse with the implant to create a strong, stable foundation for your new dental prosthetic.
+Not only does the gum tissue need to reconnect and heal on the surface, but also during a period of three to six months, the jawbone and gums must fuse with the implant to create a strong, stable foundation for your new dental prosthetic.
 This process, which is known as osseointegration, contributes to the stable, realistic-looking results you can expect from dental implants.

 Benefits of Dental Implants